Skip to main content

 Articles

-Utility Security Magazine Asks 5 Vital Questions to an Industry Expert ALCEA, the critical infrastructure-focused division of ASSA ABLOY, recently released a white paper on NERC CIP Standards and physical security solutions.
+ALCEA, the critical infrastructure-focused division of ASSA ABLOY, recently released a white paper on NERC CIP Standards and physical security solutions.
 We sat down with ALCEA North America’s Managing Director, Jerry Burhand, to discuss compliance strategies and physical security technologies.
 CURTIS MARQUARDT: So, what inspired ALCEA to develop a white paper that details the purpose and scope of NERC CIP Standards?
-JERRY BURHANS: As the reference brand for Critical Infrastructure, ALCEA is always involved in…
+JERRY BURHANS: As the reference brand for Critical Infrastructure, ALCEA is always involved in the business of providing secure ways to ensure life goes on uninterrupted…

 In the last issue of Utility Security Magazine, I mentioned a federal law that the United States has in place to combat attacks in the energy sector in my article on strategies to defeat copper theft in substations.
 In this article, I’m going to use the theft triangle to show how this law (and a similar one in Canada) can be used to deter substation attacks and intrusions.
 This is how it works: in the theft triangle, there are three elements at play: motive, opportunity and rationalization.
 (This triangle is also called the fraud triangle.
 It’s versatile and can be adapted to most form…